ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/_index.md

 learning_objectives:
    - Gain familiarity with AWS Lambda.
    - Be able to process data from IoT devices.
-   - Learn about the serveless compute services in AWS.
+   - Learn about the serverless compute services in AWS.
    - Learn about the notification services in AWS.

 prerequisites: